 Farewell to home

 The land that John Lawrence farmed made up part of the large Coolattin Estate, which was owned by Lord Fitzwilliam.
 So when the Earl offered his tenants assisted passage to Canada, John Lawrence must have felt he had no choice but to leave Ireland for the sake of his children’s future.
 They wouldn’t be the only ones.
-The Lawrences were part of the Irish diaspora and just one family out of many thousands who left Ireland during the famine years.
+The Lawrences were part of the Irish diaspora who left Ireland during the famine years.

 After saying their goodbyes to friends and family, John and Martha Lawrence would have made the journey from their home in the townland of Slieveroe, to where their ship would sail from New Ross.
 In his book Surplus People, author Jim Rees indicates that the distance from the Coolattin Estate to New Ross would have been about sixty miles.
 It was a journey the Lawrences would have made by foot or cart over the course of several days.
 It must have been heartbreaking to know they would likely never see Ireland again or the friends and family they had left behind.

 The crossing of the Atlantic from New Ross to Quebec would not have been an easy one.
 According to A History of Egremont 1840-1983 While We Still Remember, the Lawrence’s had “a very rough voyage and were ten weeks on shipboard”.
 Many of those who emigrated from the Coolattin estate sailed on a ship called the Dunbrody, and a replica of that ship can be visited in New Ross, where costumed actors provide a glimpse of what life would have been like on a famine ship.
 The Dunbrody also gives us some sense of the type of ship that would have carried the Lawrence family to Quebec.